Find out more about how Skin Camouflage could help your patient, view the products and prescriptions we offer and make a referral via our online form.

 - Able to engage empathically and compassionately with clients to understand their experiences and use goal-setting formulation and/or assessment to determine the best support we can offer to meet their needs.
 This includes ability to identify and manage risk and safeguarding concerns.

 - Able to apply knowledge, skills and expertise relevant to appearance-related distress, building self-efficacy and resilience in practice, through the delivery of service offers.

 - Engaged in regular reflective supervision and continuous professional development.

-You can refer a patient or client to our wellbeing services either by completing the webform below or by downloading a referral form and emailing it to [email protected].
-Alternatively, you may wish to call the Support and Information line on 0300 012 0275 to discuss or make a potential referral.
+You can refer a patient or client to our wellbeing services by completing the webform below, calling the Support and Information line on 0300 012 0275 or emailing [email protected]

 This page is for professionals – if you have a visible difference, you can self-refer to our services via our Support and Information Line.